Last updated October 21, 2024.

 Turmeric (Curcuma longa) is a culinary spice that’s also a traditional Ayurvedic natural remedy.

-Turmeric has gotten a lot of attention recently since people who consume it as part of their traditional cuisine have particularly low rates of Alzheimer’s
+Turmeric has gotten a lot of attention recently since it’s been noted that people who consume it as part of their traditional cuisine have particularly low rates of Alzheimer’s.

 Curcumin, turmeric’s main active ingredient, can improve memory and concentration by increasing: